What You’ll Learn ⚡

 What is a flicker?

-Flicker is a term used to describe fluctuations (repetitive variations) of voltage.
-Flashing light bulbs are indicators of high flicker exposure.
-Flicker is especially present in grids with a low short-circuit resistance and is caused by the frequent connection and disconnection (e.g. heat pumps, rolling mills, etc.) of loads which affect the voltage.
-A high level of flicker is perceived as psychologically irritating and can be harmful to humans.
+Flicker refers to fluctuations (repetitive variations) in voltage.
+Flashing light bulbs are a clear indicator of high flicker exposure.
+Flicker is particularly common in grids with low short-circuit resistance and is caused by the frequent connection and disconnection of loads (e.g., heat pumps, rolling mills) that affect the voltage.
+A high level of flicker is perceived as psychologically disturbing and can be harmful to humans.

-The Dewesoft Power Analyzer can measure all the Flicker parameters according to the IEC 61000-4-15 standard.
-The Flicker emission calculation is implemented according to the IEC 61400-21 standard and allows for the evaluation of flicker emissions that are fed into the grid by wind power plants and other power generation units.
+The Dewesoft Power Analyzer can measure all flicker parameters in accordance with the IEC 61000-4-15 standard.
+Flicker emission calculations are implemented according to the IEC 61400-21 standard and allow for the evaluation of flicker emissions fed into the grid by wind power plants and other power generation units.

-The flicker-meter architecture is depicted as a block diagram in the next image.
-It is divided into two parts, simulation of the response to the lamp-eye-brain chain and the on-line statistical analysis of the flicker signal leading to the known parameters.
-The blocks within the block diagram will be discussed briefly.
+The flicker-meter architecture is shown as a block diagram in the next image.
+It is divided into two parts: the simulation of the response of the lamp–eye–brain chain, and the online statistical analysis of the flicker signal, which produces the defined parameters.
+The blocks within the diagram will be discussed briefly.

 Block 1

-The first block contains a voltage adapting circuit that scales the input mains frequency voltage to an internal reference level.
-This method permits flicker measurements to be made, independently of the actual input carrier voltage level and may be expressed as a percent ratio.
+The first block contains a voltage-adapting circuit that scales the input mains voltage to an internal reference level.
+This method allows flicker measurements to be performed independently of the actual input voltage level and may be expressed as a percentage ratio.

 Block 2

-The second block has the function of recovering the voltage fluctuation by squaring the input voltage scaled to the reference level, thus simulating the behavior of a lamp.
+The second block recovers the voltage fluctuations by squaring the input voltage scaled to the reference level, thereby simulating the behavior of a lamp.

 Block 3

-The third block is composed of a cascade of two filters, which can precede or follow the selective filter circuit.
-The first low-pass filter eliminates the double mains frequency ripple components of the demodulated output.
+The third block consists of a cascade of two filters, which may either precede or follow the selective filter circuit.
+The first low-pass filter removes the double mains frequency ripple components of the demodulated output.

-The high pass filter can then be used to eliminate any DC voltage component.
-The second filter is a weighting filter block that simulates the frequency response of the human visual system to sinusoidal voltage fluctuations of a coiled filament gas-filled lamp (60 W/230 V and/or 60 W/120 V).
+The high-pass filter is then used to eliminate any DC voltage component.
+The second filter is a weighting filter that simulates the frequency response of the human visual system to sinusoidal voltage fluctuations of a coiled-filament, gas-filled lamp (60 W/230 V and/or 60 W/120 V).

 Block 4

-The fourth block consists of a squaring multiplier and a first order low-pass filter.
-The human flicker perception, with an eye and brain combination, to voltage fluctuations applied to the reference lamp, is simulated by the combined non-linear response of the blocks 2,3 and 4.
+The fourth block consists of a squaring multiplier and a first-order low-pass filter.
+Human flicker perception—through the combined response of the eye and brain to voltage fluctuations applied to the reference lamp—is simulated by the nonlinear interaction of blocks 2, 3, and 4.

 Block 5

-The last block of the chain performs an on-line analysis of the flicker level, thus allowing direct calculation of significant evaluation parameters.
+The last block in the chain performs an online analysis of the flicker level, allowing direct calculation of key evaluation parameters.

-The following image is an example of a rectangular voltage flicker.
+The following image shows an example of a rectangular voltage flicker.

 Measurement with DewesoftX: flicker

-With DewesoftX the Short-Term Perceptibility (Pst) and Long-Term Perceptibility (Plt) values can be calculated according to the IEC standard, with a calculation time of 10 minutes and 120 minutes respectively.
-It is of course also possible to adapt the calculation time to the needs of the user, simply set a calculation overlap and filter.
+With DewesoftX, the Short-Term Perceptibility (Pst) and Long-Term Perceptibility (Plt) values can be calculated according to the IEC standard, using calculation times of 10 minutes and 120 minutes, respectively.
+The calculation time can also be adapted to the user’s needs by setting a calculation overlap and filter.

 Flicker emission

-The flicker emission (also called current flicker) calculates the proportion of the flicker, which is added to the grid by a producer or a consumer.
-In addition, the internal voltage drop is calculated by the grid impedance of the current flow.
+Flicker emission (also called current flicker) refers to the proportion of flicker contributed to the grid by a producer or consumer.
+In addition, the internal voltage drop is calculated based on the grid impedance and the current flow.

-The following table expresses the channel names of the different parameters as they are presented in the DewesoftX software.
-All the parameters are calculated using the IEC 61000-4-15 Standard's predefined calculation methods.
+The following table lists the channel names of the different parameters as they appear in the DewesoftX software.
+All parameters are calculated using the predefined methods of the IEC 61000-4-15 standard.

 What are the rapid voltage changes?

-Rapid Voltage Changes are parameters which are added as a supplement to the flicker standard.
-Rapid Voltage Changes describe all voltage changes that change the voltage for more than 3% at a certain time interval.
-These voltage changes can afterwards be analyzed with different parameters (depth of voltage change, duration, steady state deviation, etc.).
+Rapid Voltage Changes are parameters defined as a supplement to the flicker standard.
+They describe all voltage variations greater than 3% within a given time interval.
+These changes can then be analyzed using different parameters, such as the depth of the voltage change, duration, and steady-state deviation.

 Measurements with Dewesoft X